niakhoon/timecoin-tutoring-platform/README.md

 # TimeCoin Tutoring Platform

-A platform where students exchange tutoring sessions using time-based credits instead of money.
+A platform where students exchange tutoring sessions using time based credits instead of money.

 ## Current Progress
 Basic frontend for creating and displaying lesson requests.